koding/tunnel/README.md

 1. Added support for HAProxy "PROXY" protocol.
 1. Added support for Port mappings between front end and back end.
 1. Fixed various bugs related to connection lifecycle.

-### Issues

-Unfortunately right now the tunnels config has to put set 1st before the client can connect.
-I'll probably fix this later.